 THE NEW YORK TIMES

-This book of original scholarship exposes ideological origins of socialist efforts at central planning and confirms that there is no alternative to the market for modern economy.
+This book of original scholarship, Alienation and the Soviet Economy, exposes the ideological origins of socialist efforts at central planning and confirms that there is no alternative to the market for a modern economy.

 OLEG BOGOMOLOV, Director, Institute of Economics, Russian Academy of Sciences; Member, Congress of Peoples Deputies